Los Angeles County Museum of Art: Deaccessioning

 Along with other museums that have consigned works to auction in the past, LACMA has been sharply criticized for pruning its art holdings.
 In 2005, on the occasion of the expansion, reorganization and reinstallation of its collection in 2007, LACMA auctioned 43 works at Sotheby's.
 The works sold included paintings by Amedeo Modigliani, Camille Pissarro and Max Beckmann, sculptures by Alberto Giacometti and Henry Moore, and works on paper by Pablo Picasso, Henri Matisse and Edgar Degas.
 The biggest sale of works by the museum since the early 1980s, it was expected to fetch $10.4 million to $15.4 million; it eventually resulted in a total of $13 million.
 Among the most valuable was a Modigliani portrait of the Spanish landscape painter Manuel Humbert, which sold for $4.9 million.

 Programs

 In 1966 Maurice Tuchman, then curator of modern art at the Los Angeles County Museum of Art, introduced the Art and Technology (A&T) program.
 Within the program, artists like Robert Irwin and James Turrell were placed, for example, at the Garrett Corporation, to conduct research into perception.
 The program yielded an exhibition that ran at LACMA and traveled to Expo '70 in Osaka, Japan.
 It also contributed to the development of the Light and Space movement.

+In 2014, the museum opened its Art + Tech Lab, building on the legacy of the original Art and Technology program and its associated 1971 exhibition.
+Since then, the Art + Tech Lab has presented an annual series of artists’ projects that engage with contemporary technology.